-- o Dept. of Agriculture and Biology-RSOs for pre-veterinary and zoology - Disability Concerns-registered service animals on campus - Student Access and Accommodation Services-proof of vaccinations, student preparedness education
+- Dept. of Agriculture and Biology-RSOs for pre-veterinary and zoology - o Disability Concerns-registered service animals on campus

+Student Access and Accommodation Services-proof of vaccinations, student preparedness education

-Food and Drink: Event Management, Dining, and Hospitality, Environmental Health and Safety, Facilities Management, American Red Cross
+Food and Drink: Event Management, Dining, and Hospitality, Environmental Health and Safety, Facilities Services, American Red Cross

 For shelters opened for university students/personnel, EMDH will provide food and drinks for the duration of the event.
-EHS will verify food safety.
+As the Authority Having Jurisdiction for food service operations on campus, EHS will verify food safety.
 Should EMDH become overwhelmed, or food preparation facilities are offline, American Red Cross will be tasked with food services.
-Facilities Management may assist with food delivery.
+Facilities Services may assist with food delivery.
 For public shelter events, ARC will be the primary provider of food and drinks with EMDH as a backup, if available.
 In the event of large-scale events that overwhelm both ARC and EMDH, private catering contracts will be activated.